usamamaliq/Portfolio/README.md

 # Portfolio

-> This is the final version of mobile portfolio of microverse project for Week 2.
-In this project header, main page, work section, about info and form section has been implemented.
+> In this project Mobile Version and Desktop version has been created for Figma template 3 of portfolio project .
+Main pages were made for both these projects

 ## Built With